Maria Mitchell Observatory

-The Maria Mitchell Observatory in Nantucket, Massachusetts, USA, was founded in 1908 and named in honor of Maria Mitchell, the first American woman astronomer.
+The Maria Mitchell Observatory is in Nantucket, Massachusetts, United States.
+It was founded in 1908 and named in honor of Maria Mitchell, the first American woman astronomer.
 It is a major component of the Maria Mitchell Association.
-The Observatory actually consists of two observatories - the main Maria Mitchell Observatory near downtown Nantucket and the Loines Observatory about a kilometer west of town.
+The facility actually consists of two observatories - the main Maria Mitchell Observatory near downtown Nantucket and the Loines Observatory about a kilometer west of town.
 It is also the repository for a valuable collection of over 8,000 wide-field (13° x 16°) glass photographic plates, recording observations of large swaths of sky from 1913 to 1995.

 The observatory has extensive public education and research programs.
 For more than 50 years, the observatory has offered summer research internships in astronomy and astrophysics for undergraduate students, funded by the National Science Foundation.
 The importance of this work was recognized with a 2009 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring, given by President Barack Obama to the Maria Mitchell Association.

 The two observatories consist of three domed telescopes.
 The Vestal street location houses research offices as well as the 17-inch Plane Wave Dall-Kirkham telescope.
 This telescope was installed in 2008 after the completion of the Loines Observatory.
 The Loines Observatory houses the historic 7.5-inch Alvan Clark refractor, which is used for public stargazing.
 At this location there is also the larger 24-inch Richey-Chretian reflecting telescope, installed in 2006, which has been made accessible for public tours.
 Both the 17-inch and the 24-inch telescopes are also used for research year round.